 Have you ever heard that the grass is always greener on the other side?
 Well for some people you are that other side grass.
 The problem is not that you are healthy, it is that the other person is not.
 What exacerbates that issue is when that unhealthy person sees how healthy you are, because they are unhealthy, they can or will begin to project that unhealthiness on to you.

 Have you ever had a person be mean to you for literally no reason?
-Someone ever not like you just because you exist?
-People ever “always have something to say” around you?
-That is that person’s unhealthiness on display.
+Has someone ever not like you just because you exist?
+People ever always have something to say around you?
+Those type of behaviors is that person’s unhealthiness on display.
 You to them represent something that they are not.
 It is easier to criticize than it is to change.
 So, instead of that person deciding to learn from you they would rather find ways to tear you down.
 They do this because asking you for help or looking up to you in some way, would be an admission of guilt on their behalf.

 What happens is, the people we allow to be close to us are in essence collaborators with us.
 The Bible says that people typically do not associate with one another unless they have something functionally in common.
 None of us should have “friends” just for the sake of saying that we have friends.
 The only reason some families even see each other around the holidays is because they are family members.

 When you have people around you who are willing [and are supposed] to be aligned with you, shine theory states that the two of you should be helping each other out.
 That is you asking them “how can I help you grow?”And them asking you “how can I do the same?”
 Iron sharpens iron.
 What can happen within the context of shine theory is, one person may feel as though they cannot be as helpful, or that they cannot or do not want to be sharpened.
 So now instead of you two helping each other, one person may engage in intentionally doing the opposite.

 What do you do when your healthiness brings out the worse in other people?